SCHOOL ATTENDANCE AND TARDY POLICIES

 4 Tardies After School Detention and Parent Contact

 5 Tardies After School Detention and Parent Meeting

 Further Offenses Additional consequences, may include suspension

 Lunch detention will be held in a classroom and monitored by a staff member.
 Students may bring their lunch or get one in the Lunch Room.
 While in detention they may eat, study, read, do homework, but they may not talk.
 It is not a social environment.
 They may not use electronic equipment.
-Saturday School will be held from 8:00-11:30 on Saturday morning.
-Students must be on time as they will not be allowed to enter the building past 8:00 a. m.
-Students assigned to Saturday School must bring homework and/or reading materials and must use the time productively.
-The same rules governing lunch detention also apply to Saturday School.
-Failure to attend an assigned Saturday School or abide by the rules while in attendance may result in the assignment of another Saturday School or suspension from school.
+After school detention will be held on Tuesdays and Thursdays throughout the school year from 3:00-4:00.
+Students assigned to after school detention must bring homework and/or reading materials and must use the time productively.